vlomonaco/core50/README.md

 - [x] CORe50 core code-base
 - [x] CORe50 benchmark configuration files
-- [x] Easy-to-access results data and baches configurations
+- [x] Easy-to-access results data and batches configurations
-- [x] Easy-setup and getting started
+- [x] Easy-setup, getting started and Python data loader
 - [ ] **Reproducibility tests** (in progress...)

 In this page we provide the code and all the materials related to the **CORe50**